Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Mutant Tank takes more damage.
+		// The Mutant Tank takes more damage but becomes stronger.
 		// Requires "mt_fragile.smx" to be installed.
 		"Fragile Ability"
 		{